NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-20_javascript.md

 <div data-component="VueComponentGallery"></div>

 ### @servicestack/client
-[@servicestack/client](https://github.com/ServiceStack/servicestack-client) is our generic JS/TypeScript client library which enables a terse, typed API for using your App's typed DTOs from the built-in `/types/mjs` endpoint to enable an effortless end-to-end Typed development model for calling your APIs **without any build steps**, e.g:
+[@servicestack/client](https://docs.servicestack.net/javascript-client) is our generic JS/TypeScript client library which enables a terse, typed API for using your App's typed DTOs from the built-in [JavaScript ES6 Classes](https://docs.servicestack.net/javascript-add-servicestack-reference) support to enable an effortless end-to-end Typed development model for calling your APIs **without any build steps**, e.g:

 ```html
 <input type="text" id="txtName">